-To understand where to effectively focus their strategies, some companies are relying on tech-enabled services like PwC’s COVID-19 Navigator which creates a digital assessment to help you understand the potential impact to your business and gauge your readiness to respond and make informed decisions.
-In a recent application of this model with a major CPG player in North America, PwC created a 24-month scenario that estimates a 20% volume drop and -30% customer outlet impact, with a recovery period over the next 24 months.
-This analysis can help generate the alignment and consensus needed for better planning and decision-making.
+To understand where to effectively focus their strategies, some companies are relying on tech-enabled services to help them understand potential business impacts and gauge their company's readiness to respond and make informed decisions.
+PwC worked with a major CPG player in North America to create a 24-month scenario that estimated a 20% volume drop and -30% customer outlet impact, with a recovery period over the next 24 months.
+This type of analysis can help generate the alignment and consensus needed for better planning and decision-making.

 Companies with robust DSD capabilities are having to rethink and pivot their route-to-market capabilities.

 The starting point should be a clear understanding of what customers and suppliers are facing, including possible cash-flow problems at small and midsize entities.

 The two fundamental issues are:

 The impact of the pandemic may require companies to be vigilant about assessing their situation granularly, by location and by customer.
 Once that assessment is complete, the path forward can become clearer.
 Adapt your operations with a three-pronged approach.